Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### REPEAT()
-- It will take 2 argument string and no of times to repeat the string - ('text', 5)
+- This function will take 2 argument string and no of times to repeat the string - ('text', 5)
 - It will generate the result in one line (horizontally)

 Example